Frequently Asked Questions

 Storage is limited So bring compact luggage that can serve as a storage locker Beneath your bunk.
 We prefer that guests pack in duffels rather than hard suitcases, as soft luggage facilitates transport in light charter aircraft.
 The atmosphere at the lodge is informal, and casual clothing is appropriate in the evening.

-An Alaskan fishing license is required.
-We have them available for purchase at the camp or you can purchase them on-line with Alaska Fish and Game before you arrive.
-A 7-day non-resident fishing license will cost $70 and a 7-day, non-resident king stamp will cost $45.
+An Alaskan fishing license and king stamp are required.
+We no longer have the ability to sell them at camp as Alaska Fish and Game have transitioned to an all-electronic process.
+You can purchase them online with Alaska Fish and Game before you arrive.
+For the current year, a 7-day non-resident fishing license will cost $45, and a 7-day, non-resident king stamp will cost $45.
 You will need them both.

 The staff and guides are tipped a lump sum that is distributed equally by the manager.
 We recommend approximately 15 percent of the land package cost per person, depending on your perception of the service.
 If you have questions, we encourage you to ask the camp manager.